druellan/ED-AI-Companion/readme.md

 The idea is to provide audio feedback for the most common events in the game, such as jumps, combat, docking, etc., while using the small and *free* LLMs from *OpenRouter*.
 Unlike COVAS:NEXT, this project does not provide interactivity with the AI, and the intention is to have an intelligence that can provide really useful information to the player without any input.

 ### Features
-* Descriptive system prompt setups the instructions and information for the AI to decide what to say or just remain silent.
+* A minimal but descriptive prompt tailored specifically for the game.
+The AI can decide to analyze the events and provide feedback or just remain silent.
+* Works well with free and small models.
 * Each event can have a personalized parser that can be used to preprocess and enrich the information with web content and third-party APIs.
 * Grouping of consecutive events to send them in bulk to the AI.
 * The AI can make use of tools; we are injecting them directly in the system prompt to bypass the restrictions free LLMs usually have, so results can vary.
-* Memory:
+* Memory bank:
   - `ship-state.json` - (fuel levels, last place visited, etc)
   - `missions_memory.json` - active missions
-  - `event_memory.json` - list of the last 20.000 events in the game, last 20 are injected in the system prompt
+  - `event_memory.json` - list of the last 20.000 events in the game
-  - `response_memory.json` - list of the last 20.000 AI responses, last 20 are injected in the system prompt
+  - `response_memory.json` - list of the last 20.000 AI responses
+* Automatic retrieval of the last 20 events and AI responses on each prompt.
+Access to 100 more via the tools.
 * Average token count of 3.000 tokens per event.

 ### Demo Videos
-[Reacting to undock, new destination, radio chatter and system arrival](https://vimeo.com/1074661030) (Edge TTS without audio filters)
+[Reacting to undock, new destination, radio chatter, and system arrival](https://vimeo.com/1074661030) (Edge TTS without audio filters)

 [Reacting to mining: core found](https://vimeo.com/1074660573) (Edge TTS with audio filters)